StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ---

-## :fontawesome-solid-folder-tree: File Storage
+## :fontawesome-solid-folder-tree: File storage

-For standalone production and test servers, we recommend using the local filesystem.
+For standalone production and test servers, we recommend using the local file system.
 However, if you are considering building a cluster with TheHive, there are several possible solutions available, including NFS or S3 services.
-For further details and an example involving MinIO servers, please refer to the [**related guide**](./deploying-a-cluster.md).
+For further details and an example involving MinIO servers, please refer to [Setting up a Cluster](./deploying-a-cluster.md).

 === "Local Filesystem"
     To utilize the local filesystem for file storage, begin by selecting a dedicated folder.
 By default, this folder is located at `/opt/thp/thehive/files`: